shuvabratadey/esp32-Smart-Watch/README.md

 # This is a ESP32 microcontroller based Smart-Watch
 This is one of the best projects which I have made.
-This is not only a ESP32 based smart watch, It is a complete solution for those students who are willness to learn embedded system as well as IoT.
+This is not only an ESP32 based smart watch, It is a complete solution for those students who are willness to learn embedded system as well as IoT.
 It is a compact embedded device can measure Temperature, Humidity and Atmospheric pressure and send this data to the server.
 </br><img src="https://github.com/shuvabratadey/esp32-Smart-Watch/blob/main/pictures/CLOCK.jpg" width="500"/>
 # It can also measure Temperature, Atmospheric Pressure.
 </br><img src="https://github.com/shuvabratadey/esp32-Smart-Watch/blob/main/pictures/TEMP_AND_PRE.jpg" width="500"/>